 Tune in same time next week to learn how to do cool spatial SQL in Snowflake using Alteryx InDB tools!

 Samantha is well known for sharing her knowledge and evangelising Alteryx with new users both in her role as a Sales Engineer and at INSPIRE.
 Her passion lies with making every day business chaos, simple and automated giving people hours back in their day jobs and personal lives.
-With over 15 years experience in data, she enjoys solving puzzles, spatial analytics, writing blogs and helping others develop themselves into gurus like herself.
+With 20 years experience in data, she enjoys solving puzzles, spatial analytics, writing blogs and helping others develop themselves into gurus like herself.

 Samantha is well known for sharing her knowledge and evangelising Alteryx with new users both in her role as a Sales Engineer and at INSPIRE.
 Her passion lies with making every day business chaos, simple and automated giving people hours back in their day jobs and personal lives.
-With over 15 years experience in data, she enjoys solving puzzles, spatial analytics, writing blogs and helping others develop themselves into gurus like herself.
+With 20 years experience in data, she enjoys solving puzzles, spatial analytics, writing blogs and helping others develop themselves into gurus like herself.